PattyCoding123/personal-portfolio/README.md

 [![Look at the live demo!][product-screenshot]](https://patrickducusinportfolio.com)

 As mentioned earlier, the project was my attempt at a fully responsive personal porfolio website that I could use to display my skills and experiences.
 The entire frontend code was handled using React.js, and I configured Sanity in JavaScript to assist with the backend data management.
 Now, I can add more skills, job experiences, and descriptions without needing to code them again in the frontend.
+Additionally, with the styling, the website is fully functional on many mobile devices.

 <p align="right">(<a href="#top">back to top</a>)</p>